Ayshacyber/Microsoft-365-Lab./Windows-Autopilot-Intune-Lab/Autopilot-Lab.md

 Windows Autopilot automates device provisioning.
 These steps simulate the real-world process in a lab setup, helping you learn how devices get enrolled and managed through Intune from day one.

+---

+**Related Lab**
+Check out the [Import Policies Lab](../Import-Policies-Lab/Import-Policies.md) to learn how I imported policies into Intune step by step, with screenshots.

+---